-Performing quality control of the O2 data is a major task, the difficulty of which is directly related to lack of data and metadata (for some areas) upon which to base statistical checks.
-Consequently certain empirical criteria were applied (see sections 2.2.1 through 2.2.4), and as part of the last processing step, subjective judgment was used (see sections 2.2.5 and 2.2.6).
-Individual data, and in some cases entire profiles or all profiles for individual cruises, have been flagged and not used further because these data produced features that were judged to be nonrepresentative or questionable.
+Quality control of the nutrient data is a major task, the difficulty of which is directly related to lack of data and metadata (for some areas) upon which to base statistical checks.
+Consequently we applied certain empirical criteria (see sections 2.2.1 through 2.2.4), and as part of the last processing step, subjective judgment was used (see sections 2.2.5 and 2.2.6).
+Individual data, and in some cases entire profiles or all profiles for individual cruises, have been flagged and not used because these data produced features that subjectively judged were to be non-representative or questionable.
 As part of our work, we have made available WOD18 which contains both observed levels profile data and standard depth level profile data with various quality control flags applied.
-The flags mark individual measurements or entire profiles which were not used in the next step of the procedure, either interpolation to standard depth levels for observed level data or calculation of statistical means in the case of standard depth level data.
-Our knowledge of the variability of the world ocean in the instrumental record now includes a greater appreciation and understanding of the ubiquity of eddies, rings, and lenses in some parts of the world ocean as well as interannual and interdecadal variability of water mass properties associated with modal variability of the atmosphere such as the North Atlantic Oscillation.
-Pacific Decadal Oscillation (PDO), and El Niño Southern Ocean
+The flags mark individual nutrient measurements or entire profiles which were not used in the next step of the procedure, either interpolation to standard depth levels for observed level data or calculation of statistical means in the case of standard depth level data.

-Oscillation (ENSO).
-Therefore, we have simply flagged data, not eliminating them from the WOD18.
-Thus, individual investigators can make their own decision regarding the representativeness of the $O_2$ data.
-Investigators studying the distribution of features such as eddies will be interested in those data that we may regard as unrepresentative or questionable for the preparation of the analyses shown in this atlas.
+Our knowledge of the variability of the world ocean based on the instrumental record now includes a greater appreciation and understanding of the ubiquity of eddies, rings, and lenses in some parts of the world ocean as well as inter-annual and interdecadal variability of water mass properties associated with modal variability of the atmosphere such as the North Atlantic Oscillation, Pacific Decadal Oscillation, and El Niño Southern Ocean Oscillation.
+Therefore, we have simply added quality control flags to the nutrient data, not eliminating them from the WOD18.
+In addition, some data values include the originator's quality flags (e.g., World Ocean Circulation Experiment, CLIVAR repeat hydrography).
+Thus, individual investigators can make their own decision regarding the representativeness of the data.
+Investigators studying the distribution of features such as eddies will be interested in those data that we may regard as unrepresentative for the preparation of the analyses shown in this atlas.